Christoffer-lindow/partykungen-next/README.md

 ## Getting Started

-After cloning the project run npm install or yarn to install node dependencies To run the development server run:
+After cloning the project run npm install or yarn to install node dependencies.

+To run the development server run:

 ```bash